 Tivoli Gardens, Copenhagen

-Each year the entire theme park is expertly decorated with thousands upon thousands of lights, completely transforming the already beautiful park into a twinkling wonderland of color.
+Each year the entire theme park is expertly decorated with thousands upon thousands of lights, completely transforming the already beautiful park into a twinkling wonderland of colour.

 Various themed areas, such as a Nordic Christmas region and Russian Christmas region, allow you to see holiday traditions from across Europe.